CSC207-UofT/course-project-26/phase2/design_document_phase2.md

 ## Testing
 We have implemented many test cases for most of our Entity and Usecase classes.
-Also, we used the same packaging system in test files that we have in our actual code that makes it easier to access and use the tests we have for our program.
+Also, we used the same packaging system in test files that we have in our actual code that made it easier to access and use the tests we have for our program.
 Some of these tests test basic functionalities of the program like getters and setters of entity classes while the other tests check more specific capabilities of the program such as removing books from a listing to check if the program gives an exception when an amount more than available is given and changes the Listing's status to "Sold out" when